Last Updated on January 16, 2020

 - Exploring the different opportunities you have can improve your odds as a candidate for IVF.
 For instance, if your chance of IVF is high in the first cycle, it is best that you pay for a single cycle than exhaust your chances by opting for three cycles at the same time.

-- Consult with your physician to help you with different financial options in New Jersey.
+- Consult with your physician to help you with different financial options.
 Success rate of IVF also largely depends on your age and medical condition.
 Your initial assessments such as IVF tests, and fertility tests can easily help your doctor plan the best strategy for you

-- For candidates who are not covered by insurance, there are several non-profit organizations and discount programs that can help you save a percentage on the IVF treatment costs in New Jersey.
+- For candidates who are not covered by insurance, there are several non-profit organizations and discount programs that can help you save a percentage on the IVF treatment costs.

-New Jersey is part of the 15 states that provide an infertility insurance mandate.
-It requires the health maintenance organizations and insurance plan providers to cover the fertility treatment costs, which includes the IVF cost in New Jersey.
+New Jersey is part of the 17 states that provide an infertility insurance mandate.
+It requires the health maintenance organizations and insurance plan providers to cover the fertility treatment costs, which includes the IVF cost.
 This law was passed in 2001 as the Family Building Act under the Title 17 of New Jersey Permanent Statutes.

 Similar to the fertility insurance law of other states, this law covers residents of New Jersey who are employed by an organization that has more than 50 permanent employees and offers an insurance plan which covers fertility related remunerations.